Can't find what you're looking for? Shop all ink and toner cartridges by brand

 Getting a new router:

-Just like a radio signal gets fuzzy as you get father away, your wireless signal will weaken across more distance.
+Just like a radio signal gets fuzzy as you get farther away, your wireless signal will weaken across more distance.
 A wireless router with greater range will ensure you have a signal throughout your home or business.
 Consider obstacles like walls, floors and electrical interference, as well.
-The rating of your router can also improve performance: G is the oldest specification, while N is the current standard.
-Wireless AC represents the next generation and has just started releasing.
+The rating of your router can also improve performance.

 Sending and receiving information over your wireless network is convenient, but it also requires more security.
 Be sure to protect you network with passwords and possibly firewalls to guard against cyber intrusion.
 Parental controls let you set times that the wireless network and certain sites can be accessed.
 Guest networks allow those you invite to access the Internet through your wireless network without accessing private documents.